jamsocket/aper/book/src/implementing.md

-# Implementing new state machines
+# Implementing a new state machine

 So far, aside from the [opening example](building.md), we've created state machines by composing primitive, pre-built